 In May 1945, the fleet was preparing to conduct motor torpedo operations off the coast of Cape Djoeata when hidden shore batteries sank YMS-481.
 It was the Cofer that ended up destroying the batteries and then rescuing 18 survivors of the sunken YMS-481.
 In the following month, in June, the ship saved 23 survivors of a YMS-50.
 In September 1945, the Cofer was sailing the waters off Okinawa.
-It made a brief tour to Nagasaki to embark released prisoners of war, after which it went back to operating with the 7th Fleet to strengthen the occupation of Okinawa and Fusan.
+It made a brief tour to Nagasaki to embark on released prisoners of war, after which it went back to operating with the 7th Fleet to strengthen the occupation of Okinawa and Fusan.
 In June 1946, the Cofer was placed out of commission, and it entered the reserve fleet at Green Cove Springs in Florida.

 Asbestos Risks on the USS Cofer (DE-208)

 Because of the fact that asbestos was mined all across North America, the U.S. Navy bought large amounts of the mineral due to the various ways it was being used in building ships and equipment suitable for sea conditions.
-Asbestos is flexible and has a high resistance to fire which meant that it was safe to utilize in the construction of mechanical systems, but also in insulation and also as a pipe and valve sealant.
+Asbestos is flexible and has a high resistance to fire which meant that it was safe to utilize in the construction of mechanical systems, but also in insulation and as a pipe and valve sealant.
 Unaware at that time, the Navy personnel was exposed to the toxicity of asbestos particles, which they would inhale regularly pretty much anywhere on board where there would be repair work or renovation.

 Exposure would occur just as much in shipyards when the ships were built or undergoing maintenance routines.
 Officers, sailors, and workers from the shipyards, but also personnel in charge of the transportation of the asbestos-embedded materials, were constantly breathing in asbestos fibers that would loosen and become airborne due to being moved around and disturbed all the time.